-A Google search provided me with the evidence I needed that no other stories had been written with this angle so any ‘blog-noise’ with this spin would very likely to be originating from my post.
+A Google search, and some scanning with social listening tools provided me with the evidence I needed that no other stories had been written with this angle so any ‘blog-noise’ with this spin would very likely to be originating from my post.

 I actually have nothing to sell, I am a freelancer who loves the web, and I tend to get plenty of work.
 But, I am sure the potential commerciality of what I did is obvious.
 Getting my message to the masses was the objective, and I have happily achieved it.

-I am now certain the story was picked up from this blog because the structure of the article is very similar, it has the exact angle and where I compared the results to the Herald/Neilson poll, news.com.au compared it to Newspoll.
+I am now certain the story was picked up from this blog because the structure of the article is very similar, it has the exact angle and where I compared the results to the Herald/Neilson poll, news.com.au compared it to Newspoll (which they own).
 Of course.
 They even had a paragraph with a reference to Barack Obama in the news.com.au article at the same point in the story, making the same argument.

 So, what is Linkbaiting and how did I do it?

 Two days ago, while I presented at an AusIndustry CleverLink workshop, I was explaining the concept of linkbaiting to the assembled delegates.
-I explained that if you have a great angle, are topical and share your story well then your content has a good chance of being shared on the social web.
+I explained that if you have a strong angle, are topical and share your story well then your content has a good chance of being shared.

 So, in front of 25 people I came up with this very example of an angle for Linkbait (predicting who will win the election based on social media popularity).
 I actually said I might go and blog the idea that later that afternoon.
 Which is what I did.

-Linkbaiting is a means of driving your message out to the blogsphere via ‘hooks’ so that it is duplicated and picked up by either the online press, bloggers or prominent figures.
-‘Linkbait Nirvana’ is being picked up by a major title as shown in the diagram from TheSocialMediaGuide.com.au below.
+Linkbaiting is a means of driving your message out via ‘hooks’ so that it is duplicated and picked up by either the online press, bloggers or prominent figures.
+‘Linkbait Nirvana’ is being picked up by a major title as shown in the diagram from

-Conceptually, Linkbaiting is very, very similar to PR with one main difference: the way it is shared.
+Conceptually, Linkbaiting is similar to PR with one main difference: the way it is shared.
 PR relies on relationships with journalists.
 Linkbaiting relies on sharing and great content.
 Here’s what I did: